 Choosing the right caregiver for your child is one of the more important decisions you will make as their parent.
 A pediatric clinic caregiver will play a very important role in the dynamic of your family as your child grows.
 The right caregiver will help ensure the health of your child is never compromised.
 He or she will also guide you through making decisions regarding treating your child and protecting their health.
 You can expect to see him or her pretty frequently, especially throughout the first year of your child’s life as there are six regular check-ups routinely; and let’s not forget those unplanned visits that come up.

 1. Get Referrals and Do Your Research

-In preparing to choose a pediatric caregiver, be sure to ask you family, friends, colleagues, and other trusted individuals for recommendations.
+In preparing to choose a pediatric caregiver, be sure to ask your family, friends, colleagues, and other trusted individuals for recommendations.
 When narrowing the list, check out things like office location and available hours.
 Make sure you could easily and conveniently access the provider you choose.
-Also make sure you know which providers take your health insurance and who is accepting new patients.
+Also, make sure you know which providers take your health insurance and who is accepting new patients.